tkhq/qos/src/qos_p256/SPEC.md

-# QOS Key Set Specification
+# Quorum Key Set Specification

-This document provides a formal specification for the cryptographic key schemes of the QOS Key Set.
+This document provides a formal specification for the cryptographic key schemes of the Quorum Key Set.

-The QOS Key Set is a collection of 3 cryptographic keys using 3 distinct schemes that comprise what is commonly referred to as a [Quorum Key](https://github.com/tkhq/qos/tree/main?tab=readme-ov-file#quorum-key).
+The Quorum Key Set is a collection of 3 cryptographic keys using 3 distinct schemes that comprise what is commonly referred to as a [Quorum Key](https://github.com/tkhq/qos/tree/main?tab=readme-ov-file#quorum-key).
 Each key is used for different cryptographic operations (more info in the [Overview](#overview) section).
 Additionally, 2 of the schemes, P256 Signing and P256 HPKE, are used by [Operators](https://github.com/tkhq/qos/tree/main?tab=readme-ov-file#operator).

 Currently, the canonical implementation lives here, in this crate (`qos_p256`).

 ## Overview

-A QOS Key Set consists of three cryptographically independent keys that function together:
+A Quorum Key Set consists of three cryptographically independent keys that function together:

 1. **P256 Signing Key** - ECDSA signatures for authentication
 2. **P256 HPKE Key** - Hybrid public key encryption (ECDH + AES-GCM)